The Crossing @ Christmas

 In this way the world grows closer and closer,

-– adapted from Hallo Bandeong, hier Den Jaag! (trans.
+even as we move further apart.– adapted from Hallo Bandeong, hier Den Jaag! (trans.
 Jerry Chu), in Mason Bates’ Mass Transmission

 Caroline Shaw's new work, Ochre, one in a series of recent works relating to soil, "obliquely references how we consider and care for the ground beneath our feet – our Earth, our sense of the scale of our lives in the context of geological history," framed in an exploration of the sensation of music as color.
 Focusing primarily on timbres and vowels, it draws on fragments of poetry framing human existence with metaphors of geologic time, iron ore, and rock; Goethe, for whom a common mineral in ochres is named; and a lament of Renaissance composer Josquin des Prez.
 Essentially mournful, “Ochre” maintains a sense of joy and wonder regarding our planet.